uviclibraries/asian-seals/bonus.md

 - Repeat this process with all of your design elements until you have successfully cut them out of the shape you created.
 - <img src="images/28.difference2.png" style="float;width:200px;" alt="Difference in the Menu">
 - Click on the completed shape to select it, and then click on the colour black in the bottom colour bar to turn the shape black.
 - If you already have a red stroke line in your design from the previous activity, you can just align the shapes to your liking.
-Remember that any white area of the design will be raised and inked.
+Remember that any white area of the design will be raised and inked (in this example, there is a white border around the seal, inside the red cut line).
 <img src="images/29.finalyang.png" style="width:200px;float:right;" alt="seal art with stroke line around it">
 2. If you need a cut line: Adding a cut line for your seal
 - Let's add a cut line around your design, so that the laser knows where to cut your seal.